lscharen/iigs-game-engine/src/render/README.txt

 4. K_TS_COPY_TILE_DATA & K_TS_APPLY_TILE_DATA

-   A pair of function that copye tile data (and possible mask information) into a temporary direct page space and then render that workspace into the code field.
+   A pair of function that copy tile data (and possible mask information) into a temporary direct page space and then render that workspace into the code field.

    These functions are used as building blocks by the generic Over/Under multi-sprite